jensbouma/Deploy-Nuxt-to-Server/README.md

 # Deploy-Nuxt-to-server
-Deploy Nuxt App with Git Push to test or production server.
+This is a guide how to deploy a Nuxt App with Git Push to a test or production server.

+The script handle the instalation of NPM packages and starts build the nuxt server before running it on port 3000.
-On the server Ngnix is working a proxy server, proxying my requests to 127.0.0.1:3000.
+Ngnix is proxying my requests, to the webserver, to 127.0.0.1:3000.

-In this example im using /home/beta/ as the home directory.
+In this example /home/beta/ is used as the home directory.
 The repository I want to push is dev, in the post-receive script this one gets selected to checkout.